 3. Shift Perspective

 Get on the other side of the problem.
-This means to look at the situation at hand from the back side.
-This will help you see the worst outcome of the challenge, recognize the weight of it and allow your brain to come from the perspective of solution instead of just problem.
+This means to look at the situation at hand from the backside.
+This will help you see the worst outcome of the challenge, recognize the weight of it and allow your brain to come from the perspective of a solution instead of just a problem.

 When we are faced with challenges we tend to have short memories.
 We are so caught up in the challenge that we forget the wins.
 It is very important to make a list of wins to remember where you have been and what you have accomplished.
 Don’t wrap your entire identity on a few challenges.